cristiklein/simpy/docs/topical_guides/monitoring.rst

 Using the same concepts, you can also patch :meth:`Environment.schedule()`.
 This would give you central access to the information when which event is schedule for what time.

+In addition to that, you could also patch some or all of SimPy's event classes, e.g., their `__init__()` method in order to trace when and how an event is initially being created.